 Internet of Things (IoT) is the concept of connecting not just computers to the internet, but anything that can be fitted with the electronic sensors or actuating motors.

-The Internet we have today is known to most of us a the pllatform that allowed humans to share information with each other through email and websites.
+The Internet we have today is known to most of us a the platform that allowed humans to share information with each other through email and websites.
 In that context, Internet of Things is the platform that will allow everyday objects to share information using the internet too.
 This includes machines transacting and sharing data with other machines, consuming each other’s sensing and actuating services and data and together producing value as data driven automated solution.

 With IoT we can sense and control the world around us.
 We can discover where we’re wasting resources and forecast events with a degree of certainty the same way we forecast the weather.
-With this data driven foresight we can then chose to intervene events where it makes sense.
+With this data driven foresight we can then choose to intervene events where it makes sense.
 For example, a forest area can detect smoke, moisture reduction and other attributes that warrant a potential alert.
-There are great benefits for the environment, society and the economy, but there are also risks of using emerging technologies.
+There are great benefits for the environment, society and the economy, but there are also risks of using these emerging technologies.

-Read more about Unintended consequences of Internet of Things
+Read more about unintended consequences of Internet of Things